open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 [Collect](#collect) is called. and passes the metrics to the configured [MetricExporter](#metricexporter).

+**Note:** The name **"Base" exporting MetricReader** has nothing to do with object oriented programming or class inheritance / hierarchy.
+In case it might introduce confusion in certain programming languages, individual language client CAN choose a different wording.

 Configurable parameters:

 * `exporter` - the exporter where the metrics are sent to.